-As a gaming enthusiast, you expect your PC to be at its best performance so you can enjoy your games.
+As a gaming enthusiast, you expect your PC to perform at its best so you can enjoy your games.
 However, you’ve noticed that your PC takes too long to boot.
 Slow booting times are pretty frustrating, but luckily, there are a few ways to make your boot times faster.

 - You are running too many background programs

 - An Old or fragmented hard disk drive

 If your gaming PC has been too slow when booting, read on to understand why this is happening.
 You’ll also learn the most suitable ways to deal with this problem.

 Why Does My Gaming PC Take So Long to Boot?